Happy Reading✨

 Something cracked inside me.
 Something deep and fragile that had taken years to build.

-The phone slipped from my fingers, crashing to the floor with a soft thud.
+The video ended but I stared at the screen, still.
+Frozen and the phone slipped from my fingers, crashing to the floor with a soft thud.

 "Dull doll... not my type."